-Uber Technologies (NYSE:UBER) is seeking investors to inject cash into its Uber Freight unit, according to Bloomberg.
+Uber Technologies is seeking investors to inject cash into its Uber Freight unit, according to Bloomberg.
 Uber Freight, the ride-hailing giant’s freight division, launched in 2017 to connect shipping companies with truck drivers.
 With its headquarters in Chicago, Uber Freight operates as a broker in that connection.

 Alphabet’s Waymo currently competes with Uber in ride-hailing and has also set its sights on the freight market.
 In the freight market, Waymo operates Waymo Via.